wandb/droughtwatch/README.md

 ## Dataset

 The current dataset consists of 86,295 train and 10,787 test satellite images, 65x65 pixels each, in 10 spectrum bands.
 Human experts (pastoralists) have labeled these with the number of cows that the corresponding geographic location could support (0, 1, 2, or 3+ cows).
 The data is in TFRecords format and takes up ~4.3GB.
-We will update this section as more data becomes available..
+Permissions are pending on some of the data, and we will update this section as more data becomes available.
+You can [learn more about the format here](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_RT).

 ## Usage

 Please refer to the [benchmark instructions](https://app.wandb.ai/wandb/droughtwatch/benchmark) to get started.

-To train the model:
+To train the model after you've cloned this repo:

 ```sh
 # Install requirements.